10 Things To Pack for Your Amtrak Train Ride

 If you have a local library card I recommend taking advantage of Overdrive.
-It’s an app where you can use your library card to access ebooks and audiobooks for free by checking them out from your local library online.
+It’s an awesome app where you can use your library card to access ebooks and audiobooks for free by checking them out from your local library online.

 Not a fan of books?
 Be sure to download your favorite podcasts, movies or TV series before you leave.
 WIFI isn’t always reliable when traveling through remote areas on the train.
 Just don’t forget your earphones!

 Traveling with a companion?
 While the time away by playing games.
 There are so many fun card games you can play on the train whether with a standard deck or something special.
 UNO is always a good choice, and many people find Exploding Kittens to be very entertaining.